mehulagg/gitlab/doc/user/clusters/agent/index.md

 Kubernetes resources required for the Agent to be installed.
 You can modify this example [`resources.yml` file](#example-resourcesyml-file) in the following ways:

-- You can replace `gitlab-agent` with `<YOUR-DESIRED-NAMESPACE>`.
+- You will need to replace `namespace: gitlab-agent` with `namespace: <YOUR-DESIRED-NAMESPACE>`.
-- For the `kas-address` (Kubernetes Agent Server), the agent can use the WebSockets or gRPC protocols to connect to the Agent Server.
+- There are several ways how `kas-address` (Kubernetes Agent Server) can be configured.
+The agent can use the WebSockets or gRPC protocols to connect to the Agent Server.
 Depending on your cluster configuration and GitLab architecture, you may need to use one or the other.
-  For the `gitlab-kas` Helm chart, an Ingress is created for the Agent Server using the `/-/kubernetes-agent` endpoint.
-This can be used for the WebSockets protocol connection.
+  - By default, `wss` scheme (an encrypted WebSockets connection) is used after you install `gitlab-kas` sub-chart or enable `kas` for GitLab Omnibus.
+In this case, you will need to set `wss://GitLab.host.tld:443/-/kubernetes-agent` as `kas-address` where `GitLab.host.tld` is your GitLab hostname.
-  - Specify the `grpc` scheme (such as `grpc://gitlab-kas:5005`) to use gRPC directly.
+  - Specify the `ws` scheme (such as `ws://GitLab.host.tld:80/-/kubernetes-agent`) to use an unencrypted WebSockets connection.
+  - `grpc` scheme can be used if both Agent and Server are installed in one cluster.
+In this case, you may specify `kas-address` value as
+    `grpc://gitlab-kas.<your-namespace>:5005`) to use gRPC directly.
+Here `gitlab-kas` is the name of the service created by `gitlab-kas` chart, and `your-namespace` is the namespace where the chart was installed.
 Encrypted gRPC is not supported yet.
 Follow the [Support TLS for gRPC communication issue](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/issues/7)
     for progress updates.
-  - Specify the `ws` scheme (such as `ws://gitlab-kas-ingress:80/-/kubernetes-agent`) to use an unencrypted WebSockets connection.
-  - Specify the `wss` scheme (such as `wss://gitlab-kas-ingress:443/-/kubernetes-agent`) to use an encrypted WebSockets connection.
-This is the recommended option if installing the Agent into a separate cluster from your Agent Server.
-- If you defined your own secret name, replace `gitlab-agent-token` with your secret name.
+- If you defined your own secret name, replace `gitlab-agent-token` with your secret name in `secretName:` section.

 To apply this file, run the following command: